-46. Plaintiff States incorporate the allegations contained in paragraphs 1 through 45 as if fully set forth herein.
+45. Plaintiff States incorporate the allegations contained in paragraphs 1 through 44 as if fully set forth herein.

-47. The Administrative Procedure Act requires this Court to hold unlawful and set aside any agency action that is "contrary to constitutional right, power, privilege, or immunity."
+46. The Administrative Procedure Act requires this Court to hold unlawful and set aside any agency action that is "contrary to constitutional right, power, privilege, or immunity."
 5 U.S.C. § 706(2)(B).

-48. When Congress exercises its Spending Clause power against the States, principles of federalism require conditions on Congressional funds given to States must enable a state official to "clearly understand," from the language of the law itself, what conditions the State is agreeing to when accepting the federal funds.
+47. When Congress exercises its Spending Clause power against the States, the United States Supreme Court has held that principles of federalism require conditions on Congressional funds given to States must enable a state official to "clearly understand," from the language of the law itself, what conditions the State is agreeing to when accepting the federal funds.
 Arlington Cent.
 Sch.
 Bd. of Educ. v.
 Murphy, 548 U.S. 291, 296 (2006).

-49. The Affordable Care Act, and positive federal law as a whole, is completely silent as to whether States must pay the Health Insurance Providers Fee to the federal government through their Medicaid and CHIP managed care organizations or risk loss of their federal Medicaid and CHIP funds for managed care.
+48. The Affordable Care Act, and positive federal law as a whole, is completely silent as to whether States must pay the Health Insurance Providers Fee to the federal government through their Medicaid and CHIP managed care organizations or risk loss of their federal Medicaid and CHIP funds for managed care.
 Therefore, the Health Insurance Providers Fee is unconstitutional as applied to the Plaintiff States because it fails to provide the Plaintiff States clear notice on the conditions of accepting federal funding.
 See id. (holding that a federal law failed to provide clear notice to the States even though the congressional record indicated the law meant to require States to pay expert fees to a prevailing party but the text of the law "does not even hint" that States must pay the fees).